Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Results

 In the written rationales for their selections, respondents (denoted as ``P'') stressed the importance of fact-checking to prevent misinformation and to secure scientific integrity, saying \textit{``a strict rule of human verification before publication is essential''} (P76).
-Editing was seen as crucial for maintaining originality: \textit{``the crux of the argument or fact is the important part that should not be generated''} (P92).
-Ethical decision-making was considered crucial for human oversight to evaluate potential biases and ensure responsible use as \textit{``Human's role in final decision-making is central''} (P118).
-Regarding restricting LM usage, respondents advocated for a partial regulation of usage and noted it is \textit{``Helpful to allow flexibility depending on specific needs in the academic setting.
-Otherwise, one seems to fool itself by avoiding new technology and will one day be left behind by the new generation''} (P118).
-Disclosing AI involvement was essential for maintaining transparency: \textit{``If an LLM is used, it needs to be fully and properly documented in the same way that computational science researchers acknowledge their methods, software, etc''} (P61).
+Editing was seen as crucial for maintaining originality: \textit{``the crux of the argument or fact is the important part that should not be generated''} (P90).
+Ethical decision-making was considered crucial for human oversight to evaluate potential biases and ensure responsible use as \textit{``Human's role in final decision-making is central''} (P116).
+Regarding restricting LLM usage, respondents advocated for a partial regulation of usage and noted it is \textit{``Helpful to allow flexibility depending on specific needs in the academic setting.
+Otherwise, one seems to fool itself by avoiding new technology and will one day be left behind by the new generation''} (P116).
+Disclosing AI involvement was essential for maintaining transparency: \textit{``If an LLM is used, it needs to be fully and properly documented in the same way that computational science researchers acknowledge their methods, software, etc''} (P60).

-Especially, participants emphasized that a mandatory human fact-checking process for LM-generated content is critical, and noted the need for \textit{``a forcing function that checks the facts as a mandatory step of the publishing process''} (P98).
+In particular, participants emphasized that a mandatory human fact-checking process for LLM-generated content is critical, and noted the need for \textit{``a forcing function that checks the facts as a mandatory step of the publishing process''} (P98).
 Respondents mentioned that such a process is essential to ensure the accuracy and accountability of published materials, which is particularly important given the prevalence of AI tools.
-Even though users can use LMs, the users\textit{``should not blindly trust the output''} (P46), this could undermine the integrity of scholarly publications and erode trust in academic communities.
+Even though users can use LLMs, the users \textit{``should not blindly trust the output''} (P46), as this could undermine the integrity of scholarly publications and erode trust in academic communities.

+Outside of fact-checking, participants expressed opinions about other issues including editing, ethical decision-making, restricting, and disclosing.
+Table \ref{opinion_table} highlights representative responses for each category and Appendix \ref{appendix:opinion_summaries} includes summaries of the excerpted replies.